katarzynadutkowska/WED/projects.md

 <p>
-The ultimate goal is to connect the emission from outflows, which are one of the key signposts of active star formation, with what we observe on larger scales—where molecular feedback can capture more than just star formation.
+The ultimate goal is to connect the emission from outflows, which are one of the key signposts of active star formation, with what we observe on larger scales, where molecular feedback can capture more than just star formation.
 Ideally, we could identify a <em>clean</em> molecular diagnostic of star formation that remains reliable across different environments.
 This perspective allows us to ask questions such as:

 <ul>